-Line item 38 Other Interest-Bearing Liabilities
+Line item 39 Other Interest-Bearing Liabilities

 Report the average balance of liabilities reported as Other Borrowed Money and Subordinated Notes and Debentures as defined in the FR Y-9C, Schedule HC, items 16 and items 19a which are not already reported in line item 35c Other Short Term Borrowing.
+This includes all long-term debt not included in line item 38 above.

-Line item 39 Other Liabilities
+Line item 40 Other Liabilities